Canoga station

 Canoga station is a station on the G Line of the Los Angeles Metro Busway system located on Canoga Avenue in Canoga Park, in the western San Fernando Valley.
 It is part of the Los Angeles Metro Busway system.

 History

-Canoga was built as an infill station and was opened on December 27, 2006, about 14 months after the other stations eastward on the line opened.
+Canoga was built as an infill station and opened on December 27, 2006, about 14 months after the other stations on the line opened eastward.